 - Offering DEI skill-building training, workshops, and other opportunities for philanthropists and foundations; and

 - Leveraging member expertise to provide guidance on collecting demographic data and establishing metrics for DEI funding outcomes.

 Many foundations have taken proactive, purposeful steps to achieve greater STEMM equity.
 The Burroughs Wellcome Fund has committed to substantial giving to support the work of researchers from populations and geographic regions underrepresented in science.
 The Heising-Simons Foundation has updated its grantmaking processes, including allowing candidates to apply directly to the foundation (rather than relying on university nominations), requesting DEI statements as part of applications, and collecting demographic data to use DEI as a significant metric in the evaluation process.
 The Alfred P. Sloan Foundation is supporting both marginalized individuals and communities by driving institutional pathways for students from minority-serving institutions (MSIs) and prioritizing investments in MSIs and other institutions that uplift students of color.
 These are among many noteworthy and laudable steps.

-Today, science philanthropy works in synergy with many other funding sources to invest in basic science and support scientific endeavors.
+Today, science philanthropy works in synergy with many other funding sources to invest in discovery science and support scientific endeavors.
 Among the most important roles science philanthropy can and should play is providing greater access and opportunity for those who have been systemically and historically left out of the research enterprise.

 We have seen the strength that comes from partnerships that have a commitment to diversity, equity, and inclusion.
 Together, we can support a STEMM ecosystem that enables new scientists and results in more impactful science.

 Dr. France A. Córdova is the President of the Science Philanthropy Alliance and Dr. Daren Ginete is an Associate Advisor for the Alliance.